mkijowski/ceg3400/02-hashing/README.md

 # Homework

 * Research some effective and ineffective password strategies (google it...)
-* Make a new linux user with a weak password (pleased dont use the top 10)
+* Make a new Linux/WSL user with a weak password (please do not use one of the top 10 passwords)
-* Copy the above users weak password hash (corresponding line in `/etc/shadow`) and submit to Pilot.
+* Copy the above users weak password hash (their corresponding line in `/etc/shadow`) and submit to Pilot.
   * It should look something like this: `mynewuser2:$y$j9T$hBy.nN91qFxXxCMP...`
 * Get started on your lab!!!